VirtualizeLLC/typescript-diff/packages/tsc-diff/README.md

 ## Q&A

-Q: Why is tsc-staged running on File X when I only changed File Y?
+Q: Why is tsc-diff running on File X when I only changed File Y?
 A: Most likely because FileY is included in your dependency chain.
 You can run something like `npx dpdm ./path/to/fileY` and it will list all the files imported by the File.
 Your file should be there.

 ## Args